antrea-io/antrea/docs/design/ovs-pipeline.md

 10. table=AntreaPolicyEgressRule, priority=0 actions=goto_table:EgressRule
 ```

-Flows 1-2, which are installed by default with the highest priority, matching non-new and "tracked" packets and
+Flows 1-2, which are installed by default with the highest priority, match non-new and "tracked" packets and
-forwarding them to table [EgressMetric] to bypass the check from egress rules.
+forward them to table [EgressMetric] to bypass the check from egress rules.
 This means that if a connection is
 established, its packets go straight to table [EgressMetric], with no other match required.
 In particular, this ensures
 that reply traffic is never dropped because of an Antrea-native NetworkPolicy or K8s NetworkPolicy rule.
 However, this
 also means that ongoing connections are not affected if the Antrea-native NetworkPolicy or the K8s NetworkPolicy is